splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

         helm --namespace=<NAMESPACE> install network-explorer splunk-otel-network-explorer-chart/splunk-otel-network-explorer --set="clusterName=<CLUSTER_NAME>,otlp.receiver.host=my-splunk-otel-collector"

 #.
 (Optional) The Network Explorer kernel collector requires kernel headers to run kernel in each Kubernetes node.
-The kernel collector installs the headers automatically unless it fails to start, or your nodes don't have access to the internet.
+The kernel collector installs the headers automatically unless your nodes don't have access to the internet.

     If you need to install the required packages manually, run the following command.